Neeqstock/neeqstock.github.io/netytar.md

 ## Download it and play!

 Netytar is FOSS (Free Open-Source Software)!
 Download it and try it from [Netytar's GitHub Repository](https://github.com/LIMUNIMI/Netytar).
+Right now, it is only compatible with Windows 10 operative system, although in the future we'd like to make portings to other systems.
+Just download the latest Release and run "Netytar.exe".
+In order to run it correctly and enjoy it fully, you may need:

+- Digital-7 font, which you can [download and install from Dafont](https://dl.dafont.com/dl/?f=digital_7);
+- Since Netytar is a MIDI controller, you may need a software synthesizer to reproduce sounds.
+You can try it using Windows pre-built MIDI synthesizer, but you can get way better sounds for free following [this guide I've prepared](https://neeqstock.github.io/VST_Guide/.

 ## Interface and virtual keyboard layout